LGBTQ+ Relationship Counselling (Est. 2010)

 It may not be obvious how many therapy services are not…

-Plus, Dean Richardson MNCPS (Accred/Reg) is registered within the UK (see: Professional Standards Authority #NCS15-02454), unlike therapists that operate from, and are licensed from, abroad (unregulated in the UK).
+Plus, Dean Richardson MNCPS (Accred/Reg) is registered within the UK (see: Professional Standards Authority #NCS15-02454), unlike therapists who are operating from, and are licensed from, abroad (aka unregulated by UK bodies).

 British Expatriate Support